akash-network/awesome-akash/gin/README.md

 ## Files Overview

 - **deploy.yaml**: Main SDL file for deploying the Gin app on Akash (exposes port 8080, sets resource limits, etc.)
-- **README.md**: This file, containing setup instructions, usage, and template details.
+- **README.md**: This file contains setup instructions, usage, and template details.

 ## Deploying the Application

 1.  **Update `deploy.yaml`:**
     * Change the `image:` value under the `services:web:` section to point to your Gin application's Docker image.
     * (Optional) Adjust `resources:` and `pricing:` based on your application's needs and budget
-2. Deploy your application using akash Cli using this steps provided [Here](https://akash.network/docs/deployments/akash-cli/installation/)
+2. Deploy your application using akash CLI using these steps provided [Here](https://akash.network/docs/deployments/akash-cli/installation/)

 3. Alternatively, you can deploy and manage your application through the Akash Console:
    - Open the Akash Console in your browser.